Equity, Diversity, and Inclusivity - What is it and how do we do it?

 All families are different, and people can become parents at different ages, in different circumstances, or not at all.
 Some may also have obligations to care for parents, siblings, or other family members.
 It is important to ensure that everyone can provide care for their families without sacrificing their ability to participate in our workplaces, clubs, and events.

-1. Offer changing tables in all washrooms, men, women, and all-gender washrooms.
+1. Offer changing tables in all washrooms - including men's, women's, and all-gender washrooms.

-2. Offer quiet and private spaces for breastfeeding or pumping.
+2. Offer quiet and private spaces for chestfeeding or pumping.

 3. Whenever possible, offer childcare or allow individuals to bring their children and families.